pupilfirst/pupilfirst/docs/courses.md

 This short description will be displayed on the course's public page.

 **Course end date**\
-If set, students in your course will go into a _read-only_ mode after this date, and students will be shown a message that the course has ended.
+If set, your course will go into a _read-only_ mode after this date, and students will be shown a message that the course has ended.
 This effectively _closes_ the course, preventing students from making further submissions, but does not remove student's access to the content, or to the work that they submitted as a part of the course.

 **About**\
 This is a markdown field - you can use this to add descriptive text about your course.
 This will be displayed on the on the course's public page.